 • ¾ cup fresh pico de gallo

-• 4 tbsp fresh, chopped cilantro (divided 3 tablespoons and 1 tablespoons)
+• 4 tablespoons fresh, chopped cilantro (divided 3 tablespoons and 1 tablespoons)

 Instructions